-Water permit 1273-4 was issued on 9 May 2016 with a revised purpose, which is to cover the discharge stormwater and treated washwater from a concrete batching plant site onto and into land and into an unnamed tributary of the Waitara River.
-This permit was issued by the Council under Section 87(d) of the RMA and was transferred to AML Limited (trading as Allied Concrete Limited) on 27 June 2016.
+Allied Concrete holds water permit 1273-4 to cover the discharge of stormwater and treated washwater from a concrete batching plant site onto and into land and an unnamed tributary of the Waitara River.
+This permit was originally issued by the Council on 14 November 1996 under Section 87(d) of the RMA.
+It was renewed on 9 May 2016 and was transferred to AML Ltd on 27 June 201.
 It is due to expire on 1 June 2033.